bogeeee/restfuncs/readme.md

 import {restfuncsExpress} from "restfuncs-server/Server";
 import {MyServerSession} from "MyServerSession";

-const app = restfuncsExpress({/* options */}) // Drop in replacement for express.
+const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express.
 Installs a jwt session cookie middleware and the websockets listener.
 Recommended.

 app.use("/myAPI", MyServerSession.createExpressHandler()) // ---- Serve it ----
 // ... app.use(express.static('dist/web')) // Serve pre-built web pages / i.e. by a bundler like vite, parcel or turbopack.
 See examples.